 I am happy to say that there are lots of great Vietnamese restaurants here in the U.S. When we go to Vietnamese restaurants, there are only two things that we eat most of the time.
 Pho noodles and the Vietnamese spring rolls.
 I told my hubby if it didn’t seem right if I didn’t learn how to make the spring rolls.
 After all, I like them so much.
 My mom loves them too.

 The term spring roll and summer roll are used interchangeably by most people.
-You may mistakenly thinking that spring roll is always fried.
-The Chinese version of spring roll or egg roll are fried.
-Vietnamese spring roll isn’t fried and like other spring rolls, it is not hard to make too.
-I think the main bulk of the work was preparing the ingredients (cutting and chopping..as usual).
+You may be thinking that spring roll is always fried.
+The Chinese version of spring rolls or egg rolls is fried.
+Goi cuon isn’t fried.
+The fried version is cha gio, which has slightly different filling than goi cuon.
+I think the main bulk of the work was preparing the ingredients.
 Working with the delicate rice paper wasn’t as difficult as I thought either.
 The thin transparent wrap is surprisingly resilient (under my not-so-gentle hands).
-I like when you bite into the spring roll, you taste the shrimp, the herbs, especially the mints, the sourness from the pickled carrot, slightly crunchy from the bean sprouts.
-Some included meat like pork in the spring roll or summer roll too.
-Then you dip it into the sauce, that is it!
-This dish is fun to serve as appetizers or as part of a meal.

-- 12 large unpeeled and undeveined shrimp , fresh or frozen
+- 12 large unpeeled shrimp , fresh or frozen (thawed)

-- 8- 10 oz dried rice vermicelli, soaked in arm water for 20 minutes and drained
+- 8- 10 oz dried rice vermicelli noodles

 - 12 rice papers (about 8 inches in diameter)

 - 12 lettuce leaves (trim off the hard stems)

 - 3-4 stalks of chives , cut into 12 thin slivers

 - 1/4 cup fish sauce